pgeu/pgeu-system/docs/confreg/schedule.md

 Room
 :	The room selected for this schedule, if any.

+Can feedback
+:   Indicates if feedback can be given on this session

+Skill level
+:   Skill level of this session (if enabled at the conference level)

 Abstract
 :   This is the abstract that is listed on the schedule and session description pages.
 Any text here is public.